K-orbit closures and Barbasch-Evens-Magyar varieties: Acknowledgements

 \section{Acknowledgements}

-We thank B.~Elek, W.~Graham, A.~Knutson, E.~Lerman, L.~Li, J.~Pascaleff, and A.~Woo for helpful conversations.
-LE was supported by an AMS-Simons travel grant.
-AY was supported by an NSF grant.
+We thank D.~Barbasch, B.~Elek, S.~Evens, W.~Graham, A.~Knutson, E.~Lerman, L.~Li, J.~Pascaleff, and A.~Woo, and for helpful conversations.
+We thank S.~Evens for clarifying and correcting our understanding of the hypotheses of \cite[Proposition~6.4]{Barbasch-Evens-94}.
+We also thank anonymous referees for their suggestions.
+LE was supported by an AMS-Simons travel grant, NSF grant DMS 1855598 and NSF CAREER grant DMS 2142656.
+AY was supported by NSF grant DMS 1500691, an NSF RTG in combinatorics DMS 1937241, and Simons Collaboration Grant 582242.